USA Triathlon Competitive Rules

 3) A rider shall be supported solely by the pedals, the saddle and the handlebars.

-4) Category TRI 2 competitors not wearing a prosthesis may use a support for the thigh only if the thigh is not affixed to the bicycle.
+4) Competitors not wearing a prosthesis may use a support for the thigh only if the thigh is not affixed to the bicycle.

 5) Any request for an impairment adaptation to any cycle must be submitted in writing to USA Triathlon, with pictures and explanation, at least 30 days prior to the event.
 If approved, the competitor will be notified in writing.